-The Valley Nursery School - Curriculum
+The Valley Nursery School - Aims and Curriculum

 It is widely recognised that children become more deeply engaged when following their own interests and at that moment of curiosity, puzzlement, effort or interest, our staff identify that ‘teachable moment’, as appropriate to that unique child at that precise moment, to extend learning.